 As an educational program, there are a fair number of alternatives to Lambda School.
-General Assembly is also a bootcamp with online and on-campus courses.
+General Assembly and App Academy are also bootcamps with online and on-campus courses.
 Udacity is all online and offers a mix of free and paid resources that students can use to learn many different tech skills.
 Similarly, Springboard is a popular online education tool for people interested in learning or advancing their current tech skills.

 People who are more interested in software engineering can look to Codeacademy, which teaches courses in computer science and coding for free and also offers membership that are around $20-$40 per month.
 Similarly, there is Coursera, which provides free and low-cost college courses from $29 all the way to $25,000 and Udemy, which is an online learning platform with over 100,000 online video courses in a wide variety of topics.
 Udemy students can pick & choose classes, often paying around $10 per class.

 How does Lambda School compare to Pathrise?